Tina Gordon: Busch Series

 Gordon made her Busch Series debut in September 2001 at Darlington Raceway.
 She drove the locally based No. 96 Colby Furniture Chevrolet into the field with a 42nd starting position.
 However, without full sponsorship, the team decided to start and park, finishing last (43rd) after only competing one lap.

-Her next race was her best career outing.
+Gordon's next race was her best career outing.
 She drove the No. 22 Bost Motorsports Chevy in the 2003 race at Talladega Superspeedway.
 Starting 38th, Gordon was able to avoid a massive pileup on lap four.
 From there, she drove home to a 10th-place finish, completing all but one lap.
 She earned a top-10 in the race, where all but 12 cars were damaged or destroyed in the lap four crash, one of the largest in NASCAR history.

 In 2004, Gordon made another start at Talladega, this time driving the No. 10 Sticks N' Stuff Chevy for Davis Motorsports.
 After starting 42nd, Gordon stayed in the race and finished 28th.
 For the rest of 2004, with sponsorship from Yahoo!, Vassarette and Microtel, Gordon secured the No. 39 Jay Robinson ride.
 Her first start for JRR was at Daytona International Speedway, where she finished 32nd.
 Gordon made 10 of her next 11 attempts before failing to qualify in five of her last six, which led to her release.
 Her best run with the team was a 26th at Pikes Peak and her best start was a 30th at Darlington.

 Also in 2004, it appeared that during the Food City 250 in Bristol TN, Greg Biffle purposely crashed Gordon out of the race on lap 89 in retaliation for a slight bump to his left rear fender a half lap earlier.